windsor718/poseTrack/README.md

 This code sets:
 - tracks person from single camera with Kalman filtering.
 - estimate poses of people on that image.
 Detect pre-defined actions.
-- associate and integrate one scene from multiple cameras with Bayesian filtering.
+- re-identificate people in one scene using ResNet50 or other models supported.

 Each person on images will be associated with one global unique id over multiple cameras.
 The ids, actions, frame numbers, and other associated information are stored into a RDB with sqlite3.